mromerom/CS4330-FinalProject/Topics/Comparisons of References and Values/templateMDFile.md

         // this is a special function developed for String objects
         // all objects have this function, actually, but it doesn't
         //      always work as expected
-        //          --> .equals() is only true when: cabbage2.equals(cabbage5)
+        // for Strings, we know we're specifically looking at each character
+        //      and the character's order in the string and seeing if str1
+        //      has the same string as str3, which it does
+        // for custom objects, there needs to be specificity
+        //      ex. what makes two objects the same?
+        //      typically, this means seeing if the objects are the same instance,
+        //          if this is true, then one would have to compare all the variables
+        //          ex.
+Cabbages have weight and fresh (kindOfFood can be ignored)

         // fortunately we can use our knowledge of overriding
-        //      to make this function do what we want it too System.out.println("\nComparing Objects with overidden .equals(): ");
+        //      to make this function do what we want it too
+        //      (see the overriden function in Cabbage class)
+        // Q3: a. what will these lines output if the function isn't overriden?
+        //     b. will any print true? why?
+        System.out.println("\nComparing Objects with overidden .equals(): ");
         System.out.println("cabbage1.equals(cabbage3): " + (cabbage1.equals(cabbage3)));
         System.out.println("cabbage1.equals(cabbage2): " + (cabbage1.equals(cabbage2)));